NEA taking the past into the future

 Code of Conduct

 Persons who have been sanctioned, removed from a space, or expelled from an event may appeal to the NEA Executive Board in writing.
-For information on initiating an appeal, please contact the Inclusion and Diversity Committee (IDC) at diversity@newenglandarchivists.org.
+For information on initiating an appeal, please contact the Inclusion and Diversity Committee (IDC).

 Definition and Examples

-Criticism and rigorous examination of beliefs and viewpoints does not, by itself, constitute harassment or hostile conduct.
+Criticism and rigorous examination of beliefs and viewpoints do not, by themself, constitute harassment or hostile conduct.
 Harassment is the act of subjecting an individual or group to hostile or prejudicial remarks or actions, pressuring or intimidating a person or persons such that they are made to feel unwelcome or unsafe in virtual or in-person spaces.
-Examples of speech or actions that will not be tolerated include but are not limited to:
+Examples of speech or actions that will not be tolerated include, but are not limited to:

 • Derogatory comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, religion, or professional status